malaquiasdev/thepixardb-inside-out/src/about/README.md

 ## Who we are

-We are an unofficial open-source project for the best movie componay of the world.
+We are an open-source metadata aggregation engine for the best movie componay of the world.
 We are fans of the Pixar Animation Studios.

+Our main goal is to have the best core metadata information to provide a universal view, along with ingesting individual data from others providers to enrich our dataset and be an unique API and one click to go.

-Our main goal is connect you with them.
-We have a curated database and some benefits like:
+We have some benefits like:

 - Strict guidelines to ensure consistently high quality data across datasets, categories and regions.
-- Our data is multi language, we have support to: english and portuguese.
+- Our data is multi language.
 - The datasets contains movies information like rating, runtime, cast and crew.
-Celebrity information like primary Name, gender, birthplace, and awards.
-A lot of posters and banners pictures.
+Celebrity information like primary Name, gender, birthplace, and awards and pictures.

+## How much information do we have here?

+Working in progress...

+## The API is missing stuff 😔

+We know!
+Feel free to contribute to open issues on <a href="https://github.com/malaquiasdev/thepixardb" target="_blank">GitHub.</a>

+Have ideas for new features?
+Oen a issue too!!

 ## Legal Notice